HumanDynamics/RevolvingLoanHack/ProjectPlan/DR_FieldTest/PoC.md

-# Automated Loan Fund PoC Test Plan
+# Automated Loan Fund PoC Field Test Plan DR/Haiti Border

-* Summary: The Automated Loan Fund Proof of Concept (PoC) is designed to demonstrate the value of an Automated  Loan Fund and the feasibility of building a working prototype for subsequent field testing in early 2017.
-The purpose of this file is to identify, confirm and document the steps involved in conducting this PoC.
+* Summary: The Automated Loan Fund Proof of Concept (PoC) field test is designed to get user feedback on the Automated Loan Fund

-* Purpose: The PoC goals are to rapidly build a smallest/simplest testable "Automated Loan Fund" for the purpose of establishing a sound foundation for further building and testing.
-To achieve this objective, the PoC will be evaluated against key Hypothesis Statements that, if true, sufficiently demonstrate the supposed value of this project.
+* Purpose: If we are able to show value of this project on communities.
 By design, if the PoC test proves the Hypothesis Statements, the PoC will therefore demonstrated one or more key asserted capabilities, confirmed key asserted assumptions or other facts that must be true in order to prove the value of an Automated Loan Fund.

-* Objectives: Accordingly, this test plan is intended to provide a provable basis for objective evaluation of the success or failure of the PoC test, such as an event that can be objectively observed by two or more evaluators and/or verifiable data that proves or disproves the hypothesis statements.
-The PoC requires that the Hypothesis Statements and the test regime are constructived both constructured to "fit" each other.
-That is, the PoC test must be designed and conducted in a way that proves or disproves the Hypothesis Statements and conversely, the Hypothesis Statements must be formulated in a way that can be proven or disproven by the results of the PoC test.
+* Objectives: To provide a provable basis for objective evaluation of the success or failure of the Automated Loan Fund with groups living on the border.

 # Hypothesis:

-We believe that the Automated Loan Fund will help foster and track business growth for groups living on the DR/Haiti border.
+We believe that the Automated Loan Fund will help foster and track loans for groups living on the DR/Haiti border.

 # We Will Build: